Skip to main content

 Example 5: Perspective Transformation

-Perspective transformation is a technique that projects an image onto a new viewpoint, simulating the appearance of objects from different angles and distances.
+Perspective transformation projects an image onto a new viewplane.
+This type of transformation can simulate how objects appear from different angles and distances.

-Continuing from the previous example, apply a perspective transformation to the image before overlaying the background:
+We continue with the previous example and apply a perspective transformation to the image before adding the background:

 from albumentations import Perspective